 - 6.3 Recognising that there are insufficient resources to meet all capital investment needs, the Council will apply a capital project appraisal methodology to determine priorities for capital investment.
 This methodology requires all bids to be documented through completion of a pro-forma which questions the proposed expenditure, in relation not only to cost but also the need for the scheme, links with approved policies and objectives, partnering and action plans, other sources of funding, revenue implications, priorities and practical completion issues. - 6.4 In prioritising the proposals, all bids have been scrutinised to ensure consistency with approved objectives, strategies and action plans and justification in terms of cost, outputs, what will be achieved and value for money.
 The whole life cost of projects has been considered where appropriate.
-Full account has been taken of recommendations from service reviews with bids being measured against the following criteria:- - legal requirements, contractual commitments and health and safety; - improved customer and/or public access (including disabled and equality issues); - sustainability, community issues and addressing deprivation; - ensuring the serviceability of the Council's assets by programming major refurbishment at the point where the asset is becoming uneconomically maintainable (arresting deterioration and dealing with backlog repairs in accordance with the Asset Management Plan); - match-funding and resource procurement, i.e. the extent to which a proposal will draw in investment from external funding sources including partners; - revenue benefits (e.g. reducing longer term maintenance costs); - any consequent additional revenue costs and savings and the extent to which they are covered by a funding plan. - 6.5 The implications of not proceeding with any proposed schemes are also taken into account, along with data and information from the asset management plan.
+Full account has been taken of recommendations from service reviews with bids being measured against the following criteria:- - legal requirements, contractual commitments and health and safety; - improved customer and/or public access (including disabled and equality issues); - sustainability, community issues and addressing deprivation; - ensuring the serviceability of the Council's assets by programming major refurbishment at the point where the asset is becoming uneconomically maintainable (arresting deterioration and dealing with backlog repairs in accordance with the Asset Management Plan); - match-funding and resource procurement, i.e. the extent to which a proposal will draw in investment from external funding sources including partners; - revenue benefits (e.g. reducing longer term maintenance costs); - any consequent additional revenue costs and savings and the extent to which they are covered by a funding plan.

-6.6 The final stages of the process involve consideration of bids by the Council's Management Team before their submission to the Executive and Council for decision.
+- 6.5 The implications of not proceeding with any proposed schemes are also taken into account, along with data and information from the asset management plan. - 6.6 The final stages of the process involve consideration of bids by the Council's Management Team before their submission to the Executive and Council for decision.

-7. Capital Resources 2018/21 and Financing Strategy
+7. Capital Resources 2017/20 and Financing Strategy

 - 7.1 The projected level of available capital resources remains much less than has been the case in previous years.
-There is little expected grant funding other than that awarded to the Council for Disabled Facilities Grants (DFG) as part of the Better Care Fund framework. - 7.2 As a result of ongoing reductions in core revenue grant funding there is no scope for the Council to fund general revenue contributions to support the capital programme without additional compensating savings being identified.
+There is little expected grant funding other than that awarded to the Council for Disabled Facilities Grants (DFG) as part of the Better Care Fund framework. - 7.2 As a result of ongoing reductions in core revenue grant funding there is no scope for the Council to increase the revenue contributions it makes to support the capital programme without additional compensating savings being identified.
 Likewise, the constraints on the revenue budget, as highlighted in the Council's Medium-term Financial Plan, mean it is unsustainable for the Council to rely on continual new borrowing to fund capital expenditure unless it generates ongoing revenue savings. - 7.3 One source of income generation that the Council can determine is that arising from a programme of disposals of council land and property assets.
 This has potentially greater significance in the period between 2017 and 2019 owing to the Government's decision to allow local authorities to use capital receipts flexibly and not limit the use of receipts to capital purposes only.
-This is covered in more detail below.
-The Council has resolved to use capital receipts in lieu of prudential borrowing over the period covered by this strategy so as to avoid the costs of borrowing falling on the revenue budget. - 7.4 Ordinarily the Council has access to the following main sources for capital funding: - Capital Receipts from the sale of assets; - Revenue funds and balances; - Government grants; - Non-government grants, funding from organisations such as the National lottery and developers' contributions through planning gain payments (Section 106 agreements); and - Borrowing.
+This is covered in more detail below. - 7.4 Ordinarily the Council has access to the following main sources for capital funding: - Capital Receipts from the sale of assets; - Revenue funds and balances: - Government grants; - Non-government grants, funding from organisations such as the National lottery and developers' contributions through planning gain payments (Section 106 agreements); and - Borrowing.